Building Permits

 Frequently Asked Questions About RV Dwellings and Tiny Houses

-Alternatively, if constructed under an approved Building Permit in compliance with the BC Building Code (on a permanent foundation) connected to an approved septic field, they can serve as permanent or seasonal dwellings.
+Only site-built or manufactured buildings constructed or placed under an approved Building Permit in compliance with the BC Building Code (on a permanent foundation) connected to an approved sewerage system, can serve as permanent or seasonal dwellings.

-Note: as SCRD Zoning Bylaws sets no minimum dwelling area, one can apply to build a house <400 sqft BUT the same submission and permit requirements apply as for a larger home, including HPO.
+Note: SCRD Zoning Bylaws sets no minimum dwelling size (floor area), one can apply to build a small dwelling, HOWEVER, all BC Building Code and SCRD permit requirements apply regardless of a building’s size.

-The use of an RV as a dwelling has never been permitted; however, as fuel prices and RV sizes increase, there is an increase in the use of RVs as permanent (year round) and seasonal dwellings in rural areas.
-Many have their wheels removed as well as unlawful additions such as decks, roofs, and utility rooms constructed onto or adjacent the unit.
+The use of an RV as a dwelling has never been permitted; however, as fuel prices and RV sizes increase, there is an increase in the use of RVs as permanent (year-round) and seasonal dwellings in rural areas.
+Many have their wheels removed, unpermitted additions such as decks, roofs, and utility rooms constructed onto or adjacent to the unit.
 Some even have a wood burning stove within the unit.
 The concerns include:

 • Environment: lack of filed/approved septic systems, often in proximity of lakes, watercourses, and wells.

-• Equity: RVs are not an ‘improvement’ thus not taxed, so all other complying owners pay more.
+• Equity: RVs are not an ‘improvement’ thus not taxable, so all other complying owners carry the additional burden.

 • Safety: risk of fire from electrical overload or carbon monoxide poisoning are real and have led to deaths.